Explore other offices & services

 Counseling, Treatment, and Rehabilitation Services

 Employees and students are urged to seek assistance for drug and alcohol related problems.
 There are provisions in the College?s group health insurance plan to help with the expenses of such assistance for those who are insured.
 Students may seek assistance from either the College?s Counseling Center or some other qualified source.
-Additional information may be obtained from the Personnel Office or a member the Office of Student Development.
+Additional information may be obtained from the Personnel Office or a member the Division of Student Development.
 Any inquiries will be treated confidentially.

 Drug and alcohol counseling, treatment, or rehabilitation services are available in the community to students and employees.